redhat-best-practices-for-k8s/test-network-function/DEVELOPING.md

 This guide does not cover unit testing the Test, nor does it cover managing test-specific configuration.
 Please see the examples of existing tests in the codebase for how to do these things.

+## Writing custom PTY interactive.Context Implementations

+Although `test-network-function` includes built in `interactive.Context` implementations for `oc`, `shell` and `ssh`, there are many cases in which you may need a completely new PTY.
+For example, networking software (including vpp, Cisco IOS, etc.) often includes interactive PTY-based menus.
+In such a case, you will need a new `interactive.Context` to communicate with the underlying Shell.

+In such cases, consider using `interactive.SpawnGenericPTYFromYAMLFile(...)` or its corollary `interactive.SpawnGenericPTYFromYAMLTemplate(...)` which can be templated using Go `text/template` language.
+Examples of such PTY implementations can be found in [examples/pty](./examples/pty).

 ## Processing CLI Output: A note about `oc` and `jq`